Generalized anxiety disorder: Complementary and alternative medicines studied for potential in treating GAD

+A 2022 meta-analysis found that some herbs—particularly lavender (Silexan), kava, Ginkgo biloba, and Withania somnifera—show promise for treating anxiety, though overall evidence remains preliminary due to small sample sizes and possible placebo effects.

 Lifestyle

-Lifestyle factors including: stress management, stress reduction, relaxation, exercise, sleep hygiene, and caffeine and alcohol reduction can influence anxiety levels.
-Physical activity has shown to have a positive impact whereas low physical activity may be a risk factor for anxiety disorders.
+Lifestyle factors including: stress management, stress reduction, relaxation, sleep hygiene, and caffeine and alcohol reduction can influence anxiety levels.
+Physical activity has been shown to have a positive impact, whereas low physical activity may be a risk factor for anxiety disorders.

+Engaging in physical activity appears to significantly reduce the risk of developing anxiety symptoms and disorders, though limitations in study quality and consistency highlight the need for further research.

-Substances and anxiety in GAD
+Substances and GAD

-While there are no substances that are known to cause generalized anxiety disorder (GAD), certain substances or the withdrawal from certain substances have been implicated in promoting the experience of anxiety.
+Certain substances or the withdrawal from certain substances have been implicated in promoting the experience of anxiety.
 For example, even while benzodiazepines may afford individuals with GAD relief from anxiety, withdrawal from benzodiazepines is associated with the experience of anxiety among other adverse events like sweating and tremor.

-Tobacco withdrawal symptoms may provoke anxiety in smokers and excessive caffeine use has been linked to aggravating and maintaining anxiety.
+Nicotine withdrawal symptoms may provoke anxiety in tobacco smokers and excessive caffeine use has been linked to aggravating and maintaining anxiety.

 Comorbidity

 Depression

-In the National Comorbidity Survey (2005), 58 percent of patients diagnosed with major depression were found to have an anxiety disorder; among these patients, the rate of comorbidity with GAD was 17.2 percent, and with panic disorder, 9.9 percent.
-Patients with a diagnosed anxiety disorder also had high rates of comorbid depression, including 22.4 percent of patients with social phobia, 9.4 percent with agoraphobia, and 2.3 percent with panic disorder.
-A longitudinal cohort study found 12% of the 972 participants had GAD comorbid with MDD.
+A longitudinal cohort study found 12% of 972 participants had GAD comorbid with major depressive disorder.
 Accumulating evidence indicates that patients with comorbid depression and anxiety tend to have greater illness severity and a lower treatment response than those with either disorder alone.
 In addition, social function and quality of life are more greatly impaired.

-For many, the symptoms of both depression and anxiety are not severe enough (i.e. are subsyndromal) to justify a primary diagnosis of either major depressive disorder (MDD) or an anxiety disorder.
+For many, the symptoms of both depression and anxiety are not severe enough (i.e., are subsyndromal) to justify a primary diagnosis of either major depressive disorder (MDD) or an anxiety disorder.
 However, dysthymia is the most prevalent comorbid diagnosis of GAD clients.
-Patients can also be categorized as having mixed anxiety-depressive disorder, and they are at significantly increased risk of developing full-blown depression or anxiety.
+Patients can also be categorized as having mixed anxiety–depressive disorder, though this is an unstable diagnosis that typically either goes away or shifts to a different diagnosis later on.